Business and Management

 Business Ethics (15 credits)

 This module is designed to address our changing world that is facing social and environmental challenges.
 You’ll develop the capacity to make ethically defensible decisions as members of business organisations and of society in general.
 You’ll analyse and evaluate the ethical propositions of others.
-And, you’ll evaluate the ethics of different systemic models of production, distribution and exchange.
+And you’ll evaluate the ethics of different systemic models of production, distribution and exchange.Upon completing this module you will be able to evaluate and apply ethical reasoning to local and global business dilemmas and economic systems, and you’ll be able to evaluate the significance of a range of western and non-western ethical perspectives.

 Contemporary Issues in International HRM (15 credits)

 This module enables you to review and develop disciplinary knowledge and research skills within a contemporary global context.
-The module adopts a broad definition of international human resource management', to include issues relating to the impact of diversity management, national culture, the debates in the comparative HRM literature and examples of differences in the way HRM is conducted around the world.
+The module adopts a broad definition of international human resource management to include issues relating to the impact of diversity management, national culture, the debates in the comparative HRM literature and examples of differences in the way HRM is conducted around the world.
 It also examines how international organisations deal with the extra complexity that operating internationally brings to HRM.

 Critical Management (15 credits)